Russ Springer: College

+Springer played college baseball for the LSU Tigers.

 Professional career

 Springer was drafted by the New York Yankees in the 7th round of the 1989 Major League Baseball Draft and signed with the Yankees immediately after the draft in June 1989.
-On December 6, 1992, Springer was traded by the Yankees with J. T. Snow and Jerry Nielsen to the California Angels for Jim Abbott.
-On August 15, 1995, he was traded by the Angels with Kevin Flora to the Phillies for Dave Gallagher.
+On December 6, 1992, Springer was traded by the Yankees with J. T. Snow and Jerry Nielsen to the California Angels in exchange for Jim Abbott.
+On August 15, 1995, he was traded by the Angels with Kevin Flora to the Philadelphia Phillies in exchange for Dave Gallagher.
 In the 1996–97 offseason, he signed with the Houston Astros.